MYSORE STYLE PRACTICE ETIQUETTE

-• Mysore style is a very traditional form of yoga practice that can be described as assisted self-practice.
-Although practitioners move within the framework of the Ashtanga sequences, the practice of postures is very personalized and this form of practice allows makes space for detailed explanations, modifications and adjustments so each student can practice safely and in a way that is beneficial to them in this moment.
+Mysore style is a very traditional form of yoga practice that can be described as assisted self-practice.
+Although practitioners move within the framework of the Ashtanga sequences, the practice of postures is very personalized.
+This style of practice makes space for detailed explanations, modifications, and adjustments so each student can practice safely and in a way that is beneficial to them in this moment.

 • Generally speaking, students will move through the sequences in a slow and safe way.